Honeymoon Special

 Botswana is a landlocked country in Southern Africa, bordered by South Africa, Namibia, Zimbabwe, and a short stretch of Zambia.
 The Limpopo River forms part of its southeastern border, while the seasonal floodplains of the Okavango Delta define the northwest.

-Botswana is one of the top destinations in Africa for a first-time safari.
+Botswana is one of the best destinations in Africa for a first-time safari.
 Known for its warm people, diverse wildlife, and strong conservation policies, it offers a fantastic introduction to the African safari experience.

 This country is a global leader in sustainable travel, with a low-impact, high-value tourism model that prioritizes conservation and community benefit.
 Botswana’s diverse landscapes support a wide range of wildlife and safari styles.
 From the Okavango Delta’s seasonal waterways to the elephant-dense Chobe National Park and the predator-rich Linyanti Reserve, each region offers something unique.